db0/threativore/README_manual.md

 * For Ko-fi, you need to put the same email address you used to register your account in Ko-Fi
 * for liberapay, you need to put your username as it is shown in your account page.

+### Vouching for others

+Any a trusted member of the instance can vouch for others.
+The amount of times they can vouch can be set using `VOUCHES_PER_USER` env var.
+Trusted users are anyone with the `TRUSTED` role, and you can define users to automatically receive the `TRUSTED` role using the env vars `TRUSTED_TIERS` and `TRUSTED_TAGS`.

+A vouched user becomes `KNOWN` to the instance, which means their comments and posts will be ignored by the threativore anti-spam filter.
+A vouched member can also take part in voting for the instance.

+To vouch for a user PM the threativore bot on your instance with the message

+`threativore vouch for: @<target username>`

+`<target username>` **has** to be prepended with a `@` and optionally allow the instance domain at the end (.e.g `@db0@lemmy.dbzer0.com`).
+If an instance domain is not provided at the end, the threativore instance domain will be assumed.
+Do not create a markdown link with the username (the UI might try to autofill that).

+You can withdraw vouches for users you've vouched for using this command

+`threativore withdraw vouch for: @<target username>`

+using the same rules as before for `<target username>`

+## Governance

+You can specify one community in your instance which will be used as threativore as a governance instance, in which to run votes and discussions.

+Threativore will constantly poll that comm (every 15 mins) to see new posts and also updates on existing ones.
+When a new post is detected, it can be marked either as voting, or non-voting.
+Voting threads will eventually expire and be locked.
+Non-voting ones will stay open indefinitelly.

+By default all threads are simple majority voting, but you can specify a non-voting thread by adding `governance type: sense check` in the body.
+Governance threads **must** include a body, or they will be locked immediately.

+In addition,you can add `expiry: <number in days>` where `<number in days>` is anything you want with a min of 1 day and a max of 30 days.

+(More voting types than simple majority will be added in the future)

+If it's a voting thread, the votes happen via the normal upvote/downvote arrows.
+Anyone can vote, but threativore only takes into account **voting** members.
+These can be specified automatically using `TRUSTED_TIERS`, `VOTING_TIERS`, `TRUSTED_TAGS`, and `VOTING_TAGS` in the envs.
+TRUSTED members of threativore by default have voting rights.
+Vouched-for users also have voting rights.

+The difference between `TRUSTED` and `VOTING` for governance, is that only `TRUSTED` can open new threads.
+This is subject to change in the future.

+When a voting thread is opened, threativore will open a "control comment" as distinguished and start editing it to tally up all valid votes cast.
+The votes will be represented using the user's most significant flair (The order of significance can be set using `VOTING_FLAIR_PRIORITY` env var.) with a total also posted at the end.
+This means a OP could have 100 of votes but only a dozen counted ones in the tally.
+This should prevent internal voting process from being manipulated from outsiders and having to rely on comments and manual counting.

+People can also leave comments, but they are not used for voting.
+However to make it more obvious who is commenting, until frontends are developed to display threativore flairs, threativore will reply *only to top level comments* with the user's most significant flair.
+This doesn't have any effect, but I hope it helps people know the weight of the one commenting.
+If someone doesn't have any voting rights, or significant non-voting flair, the flair defined in `OUTSIDER_EMOJI` will be used instead.

+When a thread expires, it will be locked and the final tally will be posted on the "control comment"